amorist/awesome/README.md

 - [finic-ai/rag-stack](https://github.com/finic-ai/rag-stack) - 🤖 Deploy a private ChatGPT alternative hosted within your VPC. 🔮 Connect it to your organization's knowledge base and use it as a corporate oracle.
 Supports open-source LLMs like Llama 2, Falcon, and
 - [microsoft/chat-copilot](https://github.com/microsoft/chat-copilot) -
 - [suvansh/CLAIRe](https://github.com/suvansh/CLAIRe) - CLAIRe: Conversational Learning AI with Recall
-- [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
-The s
+- [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The sol
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [medusajs/nextjs-starter-medusa](https://github.com/medusajs/nextjs-starter-medusa) - A performant frontend ecommerce starter template with Next.js 14 and Medusa.